nanjiangshu/proq3/README.md

 Some of the pdb models do not model all residues in the target.
 If the model is shorter than the target and you don't provide the full target sequence, the global scores will be incorrectly normalized and this might also affect psiblast results.
 However, if you are sure that the model has full amino acid sequence, or if the full sequence is not available, you can run ProQ3 just by providing the pdb model as in the first example.
+In this case we will extract fasta sequence from the model.

 ###Output files